karmab/kcli/doc/index.md

 for kubevirt, you will need to define one ( or several !) sections with the type kubevirt in your *~/.kcli/config.yml*

-authentication is handled by your local ~/.kubeconfig, which means that by default, kcli will try to connect to your current kubernetes/openshift context.
-For instance,
+authentication is either handled by your local ~/.kubeconfig (kcli will try to connect to your current kubernetes/openshift context or with specific token

 ```
 kubevirt: